Reading books is my ultimate escape – call me a certified bookworm.

 To my surprise, I’ve even developed an appreciation for science fiction.
 I seek out well-written journeys into unimaginable realms.
 And, of course, as a joy seeker – I still make time for those cheesy and steamy romance novels.
 Because I love a good love story!

-And yes, in this season of life – as a mother and advocate – sometimes I need more than a distraction.
+And yes, in this season of life – as a mother and advocate – I need more than a distraction.
 Sometimes I need a bit of inspiration.

 Inspiring Books for Black Women by Black Authors